Do I need to pay my housekeeper or nanny overtime? What about nanny minimum wage?

 - The rules for workers who may be salaried (exempt) and who must be paid overtime (non-exempt).

 - The rules for workers who must be paid no less than minimum wage.

-Please note that many states have stricter laws and standards than the FLSA, and the applicable law is the one that most benefits the worker.
+State laws are often more demanding than the FLSA, and the applicable law is the one that most benefits the worker.

 Nannies and senior caregivers are non-exempt hourly workers under law and your employment agreement must specify the pay rate on a per hour basis.

 Overtime compensation coverage hinges on whether the nanny or other household worker lives in (on the premise) or lives out (come-and-go).

 You are required to pay a domestic employee who lives out overtime (for hours above 40 in a week **).

 Overtime is one and one-half times the normal hourly rate.